 When an application has been refused by the Registration Committee or the Committee proposes to place terms, conditions and limitations upon the certificate of registration, the applicant is sent a formal letter along with the decision and reasons.
-The formal letter outlines the applicant's right to appeal to the Health Professions Appeal and Review Board and indicates the timelines in which the request for appeal must be made.
+The reasons for the decision and the formal letter outlines the applicant's right to appeal to the Health Professions Appeal and Review Board and indicates the timelines in which the request for appeal must be made.
 A fact sheet, which has been provided to the College by the Health Professions Appeal and Review Board, is also sent to the applicant.